Clash cymbals: Terminology

 In musical scores, clash cymbals are normally indicated as cymbals or sometimes simply C.C.
-If another type of cymbal, for example a suspended cymbal, is required in an orchestral score, then for historical reasons this is often also indicated cymbals.
+If another type of cymbal, for example, a suspended cymbal, is required in an orchestral score, then for historical reasons this is often also indicated cymbals.
 Some composers and arrangers use the plural cymbals or crash cymbals to indicate clash cymbals, with the singular cymbal to indicate a suspended cymbal.

 Composers will often condense the clash cymbals and a suspended cymbal into the same part.
 There are a number of techniques used to indicate which is desired.
 Whenever with stick or with mallet is written, a suspended cymbal is used.
 A return to clash cymbals can be specified with the Italian phrase a due.
 Russian composers developed a notation to differentiate between clash and suspended cymbals in which a + (plus sign) is written over a note to be played on suspended cymbal and a ° (open circle) is written over a note to be played with clash cymbals.

+In foreign language scores, such types of cymbals are known as piatti or cinelli (in Italian), die Becken (in German), and les cymbales (in French).

 Technique

 Classical music

 In an orchestral context, the cymbals are held by their straps with the thumb and index finger closest to the bell, not unlike holding a drumstick.
-The cymbals are held at a forty-five degree angle with the dominant hand holding the cymbal over the other.
+The cymbals are held at a 45-degree angle with the dominant hand holding the cymbal over the other.
 To crash, there is a brief prep motion in which the arms move away from each other, before finally dropping the dominant handed cymbal on top of the bottom cymbal.
 Properly played crashes will be played like a flam where the bottom of the cymbals touch before meeting at the top.
 This is done to prevent any air pockets from occurring.

 There are several ways to hold the cymbals after the crash.
 Some practitioners hold the cymbals up and vertically with the inside of the cymbal facing the audience.
 This actually shortens the sustain as the sound is transferred up rather than out and causes the hands to be in contact with the cymbal.
 Other practitioners hold the cymbals parallel to the floor.
 This allows for the most sound to reach the audience as the sound is transferred horizontally.